 Here are ten Instagram-worthy locations to get the perfect picture of the fall colors.
 The entire route from Stops 1 through 10 almost creates a loop around the county that covers 102 miles of scenic roads brimming with the beautiful colors of Cumberland Valley's fall foliage.
-The nearby suggestions at each location give you a chance to explore even more of Cumberland Valley.
+The nearby suggestions at each location allow you to explore even more of Cumberland Valley.
 Plan to complete the entire route or pick and choose your locations.
 And remember, the best time in Cumberland Valley for high color is mid-to-late October.
 The Pennsylvania Department of Conservation and Natural Resources will begin issuing its weekly fall foliage reports the last week in September.
 The detailed regional reports will continue through October and will be posted on their website.

 Stop 1: Waggoner’s Gap Hawk Watch (N.W. of Carlisle on Route 74)